mentalisttraceur/errnoname/README.md

     an array of `errno` names indexed by `errno` values.

-    Note that modern compilers can already do this automatically in common cases when optimazations are turned on high enough.
+    Note that modern compilers can already do this automatically in common cases when optimizations are turned on high enough.

 # Contributing